addyosmani/backbone-fundamentals/chapters/07-common-problems.md

 Perhaps the most frequent of these questions surround how to do more with Views.
 If you are interested in discovering how to work with nested Views, learn about view disposal and inheritance, this section will hopefully have you covered.

-#### View Nesting
+#### Working With Nested Views

 **Problem**

-What is the best approach for rendering and appending Subviews in Backbone.js?
+What is the best approach for rendering and appending nested Views (or Subviews) in Backbone.js?

 **Solution 1**